zeinnicholas/community-guidelines/templates/editor-v4-bug-report-form-template-01.md

 For a quick review and efficient resolution, please ensure your report meets the following requirements:

-- *️⃣ **All fields in this form are required.** — no exceptions. <br>Incomplete issues will be closed without further action.
+- *️⃣ **All fields in this form are required** — no exceptions. <br>Incomplete issues will be closed without further action.

 - 🔍 **Search for similar issues before opening a new one.** <br>Avoid duplicates and save time by using the **[editor-v4](https://github.com/elementor/elementor/labels/product%2Feditor-v4)** label to narrow your search.